fastxtend

 ,CutMix

-, or Augmentations withCutMixUp
+, or Augmentations at once withCutMixUp

 orCutMixUpAugment